 To make kielbasa and potatoes in the oven in under 30 minutes:

-- Use small baby potatoes that have been cut in half.
+- Step 1: Use small baby potatoes that have been cut in half.
 Add whatever spices you would like to these potatoes and make sure to use some oil to help them roast.

-- Roast the potatoes at 450F for about 15 minutes before adding the kielbasa.
+- Step 2: Stir the potatoes well.
+Add them to a sheet pan and roast the potatoes at 450F for about 15 minutes before adding the kielbasa.

 - If you are doubling the recipe, be sure to use a large sheet pan.
 I have this 2/3 size sheet pan (affiliate) and it makes getting meal prep so much faster!